tahaafg20/D2-JS/07-objects-and-classes/02-object-constructors.md

 # Object Constructors

-The previous lesson explained a bit about how JavaScript has no notion of classes.
+The previous lesson explained a bit about how JavaScript has a different notion of classes.
 To simulate the way that classes work, we can use a variety of techniques.
 One of the common techniques is to use **constructor** functions.
 There are lots of other ways to mimic class structures, but most of them are beyond the scope of this lesson.
 [Douglas Crawford](http://javascript.crockford.com/) and the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/JavaScript/) provide some good reading materials on the other techniques.

 #### What is a constructor function?